dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 _Terror on the Cattaro_ pits your player characters against South African poachers and the terrified, starving gorillas they're trying to smuggle to Chicago's [Licoln Park Zoo](https://en.wikipedia.org/wiki/Lincoln_Park_Zoo).

-The player characters find themselves aboard the _SS Cattaro_ in 1923.
-The _Cattaro_ is bound for Chicago, IL from Durban, South Africa.
+It's 1923; the players' characters are aboard the _S.S.
+Cattaro_, bound for Chicago, IL from Durban, South Africa.
 Four days into the six-day trans-Atlantic journey, poached gorillas escape from the cargo hold,  kill a passenger, and throw the ship's passengers and crew into a panic.

 ###Timeline

 Events leading to the adventure:

-* __January 2, 1923;__ _Chicago, IL:_ An overzealous boardmember of Chicago's [Lincoln Park Zoo](https://en.wikipedia.org/wiki/Lincoln_Park_Zoo) puts out the word that he'll pay good money for gorillas delivered before the fourth of July... no questions asked.
+* __January 2, 1923;__ _Chicago, IL:_ An overzealous boardmember of Chicago's [Lincoln Park Zoo](https://en.wikipedia.org/wiki/Lincoln_Park_Zoo) offers good money for black-market gorillas delivered before the fourth of July... no questions asked.
-* __January 30, 1923;__ _Capetown, South Africa:_ Guenter Oosthiezen and his cronies hear of the rich American's offer, and offer to take the contract.
+* __January 30, 1923;__ _Capetown, South Africa:_ Guenter Oosthiezen and his cronies hear of the rich American's offer, and take the contract.
-* __February 18, 1923;__ _Capetown, South Africa:_ Guenter wins the contract.
-* __February 21, 1923;__ _Capetown, South Africa:_ Guenter and his men head north to the [Belgian Congo](https://en.wikipedia.org/wiki/Belgian_Congo).
-* __May 7, 1923;__ _Belgian Congo:_ Guenter and his men finally capture several gorillas.
+* __May 7, 1923;__ _Belgian Congo:_ Guenter and his men finally capture several gorillas in the [Belgian Congo](https://en.wikipedia.org/wiki/Belgian_Congo).
-* __May 22, 1923;__ _Durban, South Africa:_ Guenter and his men load the gorillas into a wooden crate, purposefully mis-labelling them as goats to avoid exotic animal taxes, tariffs, and prohibitions.
-The crate is loaded onto the _S.S.
-Cattaro_.
+* __May 22, 1923;__ _Durban, South Africa:_ Guenter and his men load the gorillas into a wooden crate and onto the _S.S.
+Cattaro_, purposefully mis-labelling them as goats to avoid exotic animal taxes, tariffs, and prohibitions.
 * __May 23, 1923;__ _S.S.
 Cattaro:_ The ship departs Durban, South Africa for Chicago IL.
 * __Today, May 27, 1923;__ _S.S.
 Cattaro:_ The terrified, malnourished gorillas escape...